 9. A note of warning

-Would you like to set up your coach marketing systems to reach 6-figures in the next 12 months using content and SEO?
+Would you like to set up your online coach marketing systems to reach 6-figures in the next 12 months using content and SEO?
 Let’s talk

 ———————— About the Author: Stephanie Fiteni

 Hi, I’m Stephanie, a Content marketing strategist and traffic growth coach, creator of the Profitable Content Marketing Method.
 I help coaches generate more traffic and clients through their blogs and websites using SEO Content Strategies. (whilst automating their social media repurposing).

 My clients shave off 5 to 10 hours of marketing per week and get more leads and high-paying clients.

 I have over 15 years of experience creating websites, writing blogs, and creating video and social content that convert.
 My superpower is ranking blogs on the first page of Google.
 I’ve also managed the content team in my own agency for over 10 years.